slobodan-ilic/metabase-interview/take-home/README.md

 ## Approach

 The approach taken is to implement all the parts of the database as functional objects.
 There's no mutable state involved and thus somewhat functional (even though in Python).
+The proliferating `@property` serves to demonstrate the fact that the objects are just functional objects, and that they have no state.
+In production code, this would be `@lazyproperty` which is also idempotent.

 ## Implementation